 Name your blog: My best tip here is keep it simple and don’t niche it down too much.
-Sometimes people start a blog about, say, travel and name it something like “Kallie Travel the Globe.”
-Or, maybe you plan to do a blog about your weight loss journey and call it “Kallie Gets Fit” The problem is, if you plan to do this for the long haul, in 5 years you might be a new mom and not traveling the globe as much or have lost the weight and aren’t really on a “weight loss journey” anymore.
-The problem with niching down too much with your name is the name won’t grow with you.
+Sometimes people start a blog about, say, travel and name it something like “Kallie Travels the Globe.”
+Or maybe you plan to do a blog about your weight loss journey and call it “Kallie Gets Fit.”
+The problem is, if you plan to do this for the long haul, in five years you might be a new mom and not traveling the globe as much or have lost the weight and aren’t really on a “weight loss journey” anymore.
+The problem with niching down your brand too much is that the name won’t grow with you.
 Pick something that can change and evolve with you.

 Personally, I suggest a self-hosted WordPress blog.
-This simply means you use the WordPress platform to blog (in my opinion, the best blogging platform for SEO, tools, and resources), and host that site on your own server you pay form.
-I personally use WP Help and HIGHLY suggest them.
-You can use them just for blog hosting, or sign up for their Care Package which I highly suggest, especially as a new blogger because it takes a lot of that work off your plate.
-It includes your monthly hosting, plus monthly back-ups, security monitoring, 24/7 support anything WordPress related from tech things to speed optimization, to layout and page edits, and more.
+This simply means you use the WordPress platform to blog (in my opinion, the best blogging platform for SEO, tools, and resources), and host that site on your own server you pay for.
+I personally use WP Help and HIGHLY recommend them.
+You can use them just for blog hosting or sign up for their Care Package, which I highly suggest, especially as a new blogger because it takes a lot of that work off your plate.
+It includes your monthly hosting, plus monthly back-ups, security monitoring, and 24/7 support for anything WordPress-related from tech things to speed optimization, to layout and page edits, and more.
 They are extremely helpful, responsive, and an amazing team to have to back you.

 Start writing!
-Ok, so maybe sounds easier said than done.
-But, don’t overthink it.
+OK, maybe sounds easier said than done.
+But don’t overthink it.
 Just start writing.
 I think this is the roadblock that stops most people.
-So, just start with what you know.
+So just start with what you know.
 If you’re a foodie, share recipes.
 If you love makeup, share tutorials.
 If you are a new mom, share tips or review products.
-Don’t overthink it, the first step is just getting started.
+Don’t overthink it — the first step is just getting started.
 You’ll hone in on what you enjoy writing about as you go.
 Like I said, there’s a good chance what you start blogging about isn’t what you’ll blog about forever.
 I started by doing a lot of beauty content, and now that’s just a small blip of my content.
 Your blog content will grow and evolve with you.

 Helpful Tips for Growing Your Blog

 Starting the blog is one thing but getting people to actually read it…this is another story.
 And, it’s not something I can totally cover in a post.
-The truth of it is, there isn’t some magic formula to growing an audience.
+The truth is there isn’t some magic formula to growing an audience.
 If there was, people would bottle it up and sell it.

 But, here are some quick, down-and-dirty tips for growing your blog: